Big Soft and Chewy Peanut Butter Crinkle Cookies

 And then breaking off another section.
 And another crinkly seam.
 So good.

-What’s in Soft Peanut Butter Cookies?
+Ingredients in Old-Fashioned Peanut Butter Cookies

 - Creamy peanut butter